 Why be a Referee?

-No soccer game sanctioned by California Youth Soccer League can be played without a referee licensed by the United States Soccer Federation.
-This means no TPSC game can take place without a qualified referee.
+No soccer game sanctioned by California Youth Soccer League or US Club can be played without a referee licensed by the United States Soccer Federation.
 TPSC trains and helps anyone interested to become a licensed referee.
 Also we need qualified referees to insure player safety and to promote play in accordance with the Laws of the Game.

 For adults, refereeing provides an opportunity to: